zketosis/liam/.ai-agents/memory-bank/activeContext.md

 ## Recent Changes

 1. **Switched AI Model from Anthropic to OpenAI**: Changed the AI model used in prompt generators from ChatAnthropic to ChatOpenAI:
-   - Updated all three prompt generator files (generateDocsSuggestion, generateReview, generateSchemaMeta) to use ChatOpenAI
+   - Updated all three prompt generator files (generateDocsSuggestion, generateReview, generateSchemaOverride) to use ChatOpenAI
    - Changed the model from 'claude-3-7-sonnet-latest' to 'o3-mini-2025-01-31'
-   - Created index.ts files for the generateSchemaMeta and generateDocsSuggestion directories
+   - Created index.ts files for the generateSchemaOverride and generateDocsSuggestion directories
    - Updated the main prompts/index.ts file to export all three prompt generators
    - Updated package.json to replace @langchain/anthropic with @langchain/openai v0.5.5
    - This change standardizes the AI model usage across the application and potentially improves performance and cost-efficiency